Sirius3615/Sirius3615/README.md

 My current work:

 [wawehome.com](https://wawehome.com/) (WIP 🚧)
 - Smart home platform that's based on modular switches, app is built in Flutter while for the server it uses Appwrite.
-Hardware is built on ESP, 32 currently programmed in Arduino.
+Hardware is built on ESP 32 currently programmed in Arduino.
 Project is meant to make smart homes simple and smart again.
 It packs a lot of powerful features which hard to find elsewhere.
     - [iOS App](https://apps.apple.com/app/wawe-home/id6471295872)
     - [Android App](https://play.google.com/store/apps/details?id=com.wawehome.app)